xAbhidhar/ReadShellOutput/README.md

 - Python
 - Docker
 - sql achemy

 # STEPS

 # DATABASE
-The output of the command (if valid command) must be stored in the database.
+The output of the command (if valid command) must be stored in the database. the datavse being used is sql alchemy.